- We believe that all students can achieve a high level of success through quality instruction and student engagement.

 - We believe in always seeking better ways.

 About Lee County Schools

 The Lee County School District consists of thirteen schools and a center for academic improvement that serve kindergarten through twelfth grade.
 Campuses are located in Belden, Guntown, Mooreville, Plantersville, Saltillo, Shannon, and Verona.
 There are 7,000 students currently enrolled in all programs offered throughout the district which employs 1,000 certified and non-certified people.
 Lee County Schools is among the largest in size of school districts in the state.

-The MS Department of Education’s most recent report recognizes the district with two “A” rated schools.
+The MS Department of Education’s most recent report rates LCS as a "B" district with one “A” rated school and three "B" rated schools.